 Wordle help: 3 tips for beating Wordle every day

-A good opener has a mix of common vowels and consonants.
+A good opening guess should contain a mix of unique consonants and vowels.

 Today’s Wordle answer